"If I had my own way, I would ban his music": Blakk Rasta boldly jabs Sarkodie

 Ghanaian on-air personality Blakk Rasta has heavily descended on Sarkodie over his alleged response to Yvonne Nelson in the rapper's new song, Try Me.

-According to the 3FM show host, Sarkodie denigrated womanhood through his choice of lyrics and counterclaims directed at the actress over her pregnancy neglect allegations against the rapper.
+According to the 3FM show host, Sarkodie denigrated womanhood through his choice of lyrics and counterclaims targeting the actress over her pregnancy neglect allegations against the rapper.

 Blakk Rasta desires sanctions against Sarkodie